Multiple photo management

 |Fig. 4.
 The multi-photo editor.|

 The Import and Export configuration windows are similar.
 When exporting Office 365 profile images, you can choose if the action should apply to all/selected user photos and define custom filename patterns.
-Additionally, you can decide how to rename your files to avoid filename collision conflicts (Fig. 5.).
+Additionally, you can decide what to do to avoid filename collision conflicts (Fig. 5.).
+The program will export your photos and save them locally as files in the default Office 365 image format (currently: JPEG).

 |Fig. 5.
 The Export photos configuration window.|